tdraxler/phaser-test/README.md

 `app.js` is the main entry point for the React part of this app.
 `server.js` contains the server/Express code.
-`bundle.js` is generated after you run `npm run build`, but there's no need to edit it in any way.
-It's simply the transpiled (ES6 -> ES5) JavaScript code from the `src` directory bundled up into one file.
+The scripts in `public/scripts` are generated after you run `npm run build`, but there's no need to edit it in any way.
+It's simply the transpiled (ES6 -> ES5) JavaScript code from the `src` directory bundled up into a few files.

 ## Credits
 I followed the tutorial here and changed the run/build scripts (and a few other minor things) to fit my needs better: